FIFO, LIFO, or HIFO - which accounting method is the best for cryptocurrency?

 How do you calculate capital gains with FIFO?

 If we apply FIFO to the example above, the purchase price of the 1 ETH that you sold in August will be $2,250.
-That’s the cost basis of the first token that you bought.
+That’s the cost basis of the first token that was acquired.

 We can use that information to calculate your capital gains.